rixx/books.rixx.de/data/reviews/j-k-rowling/harry-potter-and-the-sorcerers-stone/index.md

 ---

 Harry Potter – look, I can't be objective.
 I grew up on these books.
 My friends and I could act out entire scenes by heart.
-I went through the cycle a generation experienced: Love, obsession, disappointment (to varying degrees, mine was fairly light), detachment (in many cases by growing up, in my case by discovering fanfics).
+I went through the cycle a generation experienced: Love, obsession, disappointment, detachment (in many cases by growing up, in my case by discovering fanfics).

 I still really like the first book though.
 It has a strong vibe of a good book for kids, strong worldbuilding, an atmosphere you can nearly touch.
 I don't mind its inconsistencies, the lack of logic in many places.
 It mirrors how a